nfuchs-DSC/Obsidian-for-Researchers/hands-on-exercises/03_Create_your_Daily_Workflow.md

 Remember, Obsidian keeps community plugins disabled by default ("restricted mode").
 You must manually enable them, which serves as a built-in safety measure.
 <br>
 </details>

+## Installing Community Plugins for your Daily Workflow

+1. Enable the community plugins: **Settings** → Click **Turn on community plugins**
+2. Click **Browse** → search for the plugin "Dataview by Michael Brenan" → install the plugin
+3. Enable the dataview plugin: go back to **settings** menu item **community plugin** → activate it by clicking on the slider in the line of the newly installed plugin
+4. Repeate this for the community plugins **"Tasks by Clare Macrae and Ilyas Landikov"** and **"Templater by SilentVoid"**

 - [ ] Create a folder "DAILY NOTES".